6 Automakers Closest To Losing The Federal Tax Credit – May 2018

-But, if Tesla understands the value of that $7,500 credit, then it will likely limit deliveries in June, in order to hit 200,000 in July, thus making use of three months of the $7,500 amount, instead of just a few days.
-This is why Tesla sales shouldn’t exceed 22,000 in the U.S. this quarter, compared to 17,980 in Q1.
+If Tesla understands the value of that $7,500 credit, then it will likely limit deliveries in June, in order to hit 200,000 in July, thus making use of three months of the $7,500 amount, instead of just a few days.

 General Motors should be second to the 200,000 level, some 3-6 months after Tesla.

-It’s likely Nissan will be third, with the emergence of the new LEAF and sales showing a strong uptick in the past month.
+It’s likely Nissan will be third, with the expected emergence of the new LEAF.

 After that, it’s not so clear which automakers will be next.